Eczbek/xieite/docs/algorithms/partialReverse.md

 # xieite::algorithms::partialReverse
-Declared in `<xieite/algorithms/partialReverse.hpp>`
+Defined in header `<xieite/algorithms/partialReverse.hpp>`

 <br/>

-Partially reverses an iterable's elements.
+Selects iterators and then reverses them in their same overall positions.

 <br/><br/>